Man with 55 previous convictions smashed in window of rental car in Cork town

 Sergeant Eimear O’Connell told Bandon District Court that Thomas Plunkett, aged 44, of Cramer’s Court, Belgooly, Co Cork, was in the centre of Kinsale town at 3.30pm on July 5, 2025.

-Cramer was observed by witnesses throwing a beer bottle in the air that smashed through the window of Volkswagen T-Cross rental car that was parked nearby.
+Plunkett was observed by witnesses throwing a beer bottle in the air that smashed through the window of Volkswagen T-Cross rental car that was parked nearby.

 He was arrested a short time later on Pier Road, Kinsale, were he was identified by witnesses as the man who had thrown the beer bottle that damaged the car.
 His behaviour when arrested was described as “erratic” and he was unsteady on his feet and smelled of alcohol.
-The court heard that Cramer had 55 previous convictions.
+The court heard that Plunkett had 55 previous convictions.

 When Judge Joanne Carroll said that she was considering community service as a penalty, Ms Dinneen said that she appreciated it was unusual but her client would prefer to be given a suspended sentence to act as a deterrent.
-She said that Cramer wanted to improve his situation.
+She said that Plunkett wanted to improve his situation.

 For being drunk in public and threatening and abusive behaviour, he was admitted to a probation bond for 12 months on condition that he engages with alcohol treatment services.